 DR LYNDAL SLEEP

-Lyndal’s academic background spans science and society, sociology, social work and law.
-Post PhD Lyndal has been Chief Investigator on a number of research projects, including the ANROWS funded project Domestic Violence, Social Security Law and the Couple Rule.
-She has published in national and international journals, and is co-editor of the Journal of Social Inclusion.
+Her academic background spans science, technology and society studies, sociology, social work and law.
+Post PhD Lyndal has been Chief Investigator in a number of research projects, including the NSW Ombudsman funded Mapping Automated-Decision Making Tools in Administrative Decision Making, Notre Dame-IBM Technology Ethics Lab funded Trauma-informed AI: Developing and Testing a Practical AI Audit Framework for Use in Social Service, and ANROWS funded project Domestic Violence, Social Security Law and the Couple Rule.
+Lyndal has also published in leading national and international journals.